alexiamhe93/RedditModerationTopicModel/README.md

 (3) Supplementary materials B: Contains additional documentation pertaining to the paper

-We have also zipped both data files for easy download and access in the Python notebook.
+We have also compressed both data files (data.zip) for easy download and access in the Python notebook.

 ## Running the notebook